Bucky Bug

 Bucky Bug is a beetle who appears in Disney comics.
 He first appeared in the Silly Symphony Sunday comic strip, and later appeared as a regular feature in the comic book Walt Disney's Comics and Stories.

 Silly Symphony

 Bucky Bug first appeared in the initial Silly Symphony strip, beginning January 10, 1932; he was the first character to debut in Disney comics.
 He was initially drawn by Earl Duvall, who subsequently left Disney and joined Warner Brothers where he created Buddy (Looney Tunes).

 Bucky only had one film appearance, in "Bugs in Love", released in October 1932.

 Bucky Bug also appeared in Walt Disney's Comics and Stories.
 Starting in issue #20 (May 1942), the comic began reprinting some of Bucky's original 1930s Silly Symphony strips.
 The reprints continued until issue #28 (Jan 1943), and were then replaced by Little Hiawatha strips.

 Stories

-Bucky's Silly Symphony storylines were unnamed at the time; the action moved from one week to the next, with no explicit break between chapters.
+Bucky's Silly Symphony storylines were initially unnamed; the action moved from one week to the next, with no explicit break between chapters.
 In reprints, however, a set of names has become the standard: